 Ticker Company Reason I'm Buying

 DLO DLocal Ltd. Long-term holder and have traded DLO twice this year profitably.
 DLocal is the undisputed in cross border payments, particularly in emerging markets.
 They're growing and have a long runway.
-This is one of the lowest risk investments in the market, in my opinion.
+TPV is popping, revenue is growing rapidly, EPS continues to rise.
+The take rate is declining as expected and profit margins with it.
+While typical for this type of company, the market doesn't know yet how to value DLO given these dynamics.
+I think if the EPS continues to rise and FCF as well (though unlikely in sync short-term) over the long-term as I expect, this will continue to be very attractive.
+DLocal is one of the lowest risk investments in the market, in my opinion.
 Solid management executing flawlessly and consistently.
 Integrations and major partnerships are announced on a rolling basis.

 HROW Harrow Inc. New position, looking to be a long-term holder.
 Harrow is undervalued as an upcoming fastest growing ophthalmology company.
 They have the infrastructure, leadership, and execution to warrant a higher quarter over quarter growth rate than the market gives them credit for right now.
 A growth rate that should last for the next 6-8 quarters and beyond.